 Unsustainable prices may persist for years but eventually, reverse and this reversal is often very sudden.
 The bigger the activity, the greater the results of the fall of the so-called cloud castle.
 Only a few ‘builders’ can anticipate and escape without losing a great deal of a money when everything falls apart.

 Example of this happening in the past.
 First, the Tulip-Bulb Mania which is one of the most spectacular get-rich-quick schemes in history.
-People invest, expecting to increase their wealth, even selling their personal belongings to obtain what they think as a smart investment, engaging to offers that are hard to resist that later on lead to deflation that grew at a rapid pace.
+Dutch speculators invested in tulips, expecting to increase their wealth, even selling their personal belongings to obtain what they think/thought was a smart investment, considering offers that are hard to resist that later on lead to deflation which grows at a rapid pace.
 The end result is that the price of tulips was a lot of wealth.

 The key is applying the greater fool principle, all you need is someone more foolish than you to buy the stock you are selling in order for you to make a profit and get out from under the cloud castle when it collapses…hard to time that of course.